The Babadook: Plot

 That night, the Babadook attacks her.
-After the attack, Amelia becomes more isolated and impatient, shouting at Samuel and having more visions of the Babadook.
+After the attack, Amelia becomes more isolated and impatient, angrily shouting at Samuel and having more visions of the Babadook.
 She also exhibits violent behaviour, including cutting the phone line with a knife, and has disturbing hallucinations in which she sees herself murdering Sam.

 An apparition of Oskar appears, offering to return if she "brings the boy" to him.
 Realising he is a creation of the Babadook, she flees, but the Babadook finally possesses her.
 Under its influence, she kills Bugsy and attempts to kill Sam.
 Eventually luring her into the basement, Sam knocks her out with his contraptions.
 Amelia awakens and tries to strangle Sam.
 When he lovingly caresses her face, she regurgitates a black substance, which seemingly expels the Babadook.
 However, Sam reminds her that "you can't get rid of the Babadook", and an unseen force drags him into her bedroom.
 She saves him but is forced to see a vision of her husband's death.
 Furious, she confronts the Babadook, making it retreat into the basement, locking the door in the process.

 Amelia and Sam manage to recover.
 She is attentive and caring toward him, encouraging him to build his weapons and being impressed by his magic tricks.
 In the garden, they gather worms in a bowl, which Amelia takes to the basement.
 The Babadook tries to attack her, but she soothes it and it retreats to the corner, taking the bowl of worms with it.
 She returns to the yard to celebrate Sam's birthday.